-NOW, THEREFORE, BE IT RESOLVED, that Karen Buttner, 57 Barbara Lane, Levittown be appointed as a surrogate parent for the 2019-20 school year."
+NOW, THEREFORE, BE IT RESOLVED, that Karen Buttner, 57 Barbara Lane, Levittown be appointed as a surrogate parent for the 2020-2021 school year."

-21. Appointment of Committee on Special Education and Committee on Preschool Special Education
+24. Appointment of Committee on Special Education and Committee on Preschool Special Education

-Recommended Motion: "RESOLVED, that the Levittown Board of Education appoint the three parent members: Karen Buttner, Toni Anne Smith, and/or Krista Taormino, all chairpersons, psychologists and special and regular education teachers of special education students as well as Dr. Susan Farber, Jordan Margolis, Dr. Sean Haggerty, Dawn Wang, Rocco Ognibene, Richard Cirillo, Stephanie Adonna, Julia Joshuakutty, Dr. Margaret Ippolito, Joelle Andres and Dr. Noreen Vail-Gandolfo to serve on the District Committee on Special Education and the Committee on Preschool Special Education for the 2019-2020 school year."
+Recommended Motion: "RESOLVED, that the Levittown Board of Education appoint the three parent members: Karen Buttner, Dawn Santorufo and/or Krista Taormina, all chairpersons, psychologists and special and regular education teachers of special education students as well as Dr. Susan Farber, Dawn Wang, Dr. Sean Haggerty, Milton Josephs, Rocco Ognibene, Richard Cirillo, Stephanie Adonna, Julia Joshuakutty, Dr. Margaret Ippolito, and Edel McCarville to serve on the District Committee on Special Education and the Committee on Preschool Special Education for the 2020-2021 school year."

-22. Appointment of Impartial Hearing Officers
+25. Appointment of Impartial Hearing Officers

-Recommended Motion: "WHEREAS, the Commissioner's Regulation Section 200.5, requires each local Board of Education to annually appoint impartial hearing officers in the event of an appeal of a CSE action by a parent of a student with a disability, or a student with a disability over the age of 18, appoint all impartial hearing officers from the district-specific Nassau County list of Impartial Hearing Officers as maintained by the Impartial Hearing Reporting System for the 2019-2020 school year; and authorizes the President of the Board of Education to appoint Impartial Hearing Officers from the above mentioned list on a rotational basis."
+Recommended Motion: "WHEREAS, the Commissioner's Regulation Section 200.5, requires each local Board of Education to annually appoint impartial hearing officers in the event of an appeal of a CSE action by a parent of a student with a disability, or a student with a disability over the age of 18,

+NOW, THEREFORE, BE IT RESOLVED, that the Levittown Board of Education does, hereby, appoint all impartial hearing officers from the district-specific Nassau County list of Impartial Hearing Officers as maintained by the Impartial Hearing Reporting System for the 2020-2021 school year; and authorizes the President of the Board of Education to appoint Impartial Hearing Officers from the above mentioned list on a rotational basis."